MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-static-proxy-configuration.md

 > Want to experience Defender for Endpoint?
 [Sign up for a free trial.](https://www.microsoft.com/microsoft-365/windows/microsoft-defender-atp?ocid=docs-wdatp-investigateip-abovefoldlink)

-Microsoft Defender ATP can discover a proxy server using the ```HTTPS_PROXY``` environment variable.
+Microsoft Defender for Endpoint can discover a proxy server using the ```HTTPS_PROXY``` environment variable.
 This setting must be configured **both** at installation time and after the product has been installed.

 ## Installation time configuration